EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 {: #table_functions cols="l l" title="Mandatory and optional EST-oscore functions"}

 ## Payload formats
-Similar to EST-coaps, EST-oscore transports the ASN.1 structure of a given Media-Type in binary format.
-In addition, it uses the same CoAP Content-Format Options to transport EST requests and responses. {{table_mediatypes}} summarizes the information from Section 5.3 in {{I-D.ietf-ace-coap-est}}.
+Similar to EST-coaps, EST-oscore allows transport of the ASN.1 structure of a given Media-Type in binary format.
+In addition, EST-oscore uses the same CoAP Content-Format Options to transport EST requests and responses . {{table_mediatypes}} summarizes the information from Section 5.3 in {{I-D.ietf-ace-coap-est}}.

 |  URI  | Content-Format                                       | #IANA |
 | /crts | N/A                                            (req) |   -   |